Linn County Water and Land Legacy

 - Maintaining land to provide natural floodwater storage to help reduce flooding

-- Construct and update picnic areas, park shelters, restrooms, interactive playgrounds and nature play areas, and other park improvements
+- Construct and update picnic areas, park shelters, restrooms, modern playgrounds and nature play areas, and other park improvements

 - Expand family campgrounds, including campsites, rental cabins, shower house facilities and play areas